 III.
-Short Answer (3 questions, choose 2; 20pts each)
+Short Answer (3 prompts, choose 2; 20pts each) Please write legibly.

-1. Compare and contrast Craig's and Cottingham's views on the role of God in providing meaning to life.
+1. Compare and contrast Craig's and Cottingham's views on the role of God in providing meaning to life

 2. Explain Wolf's concept of "active engagement" and its significance for her overall argument.